 Ants are often a problem on many lawns over the summer.
 The ants normally do not kill the grass directly, but their excavations bring soil to the surface and eventually build mounds.
 These raised areas can be scalped by the mower, leading to bald patches and the nests often dry out quickly causing stress to the grasses growing above.
 To avoid mounds being built up it is best to rake or brush the loose soil out over the lawn when dry.
 Controlling ants in a lawn is very difficult as there are currently no reliable products available to control ants in lawns.

 Shade will severely limit grass growth.
 The more you keep shrubs and trees trimmed back the better your lawn will like it.
 Also if you have play equipment or furniture on the lawn, you will need to move it every 2-3 days to avoid getting patches of poor growth.

 Dogs urinating on lawns will cause scorch effects to appear.
-The urine contains urea, which is high is nitrogen and up a point is a good fertiliser, beyond that point it starts to kill the grass.
+The urine contains urea, which is high in nitrogen and up to a point is a good fertiliser, beyond that point it starts to kill the grass.
 If you can train your dog to go in small doses all over the lawn you can reduce the amount of fertiliser you need to apply!
 However, for most of us the best answer is to keep the dogs off the lawn or to flush the affected areas with water straight away.

 Autumn / Winter

 Clearing the leaves off the lawn is an important task, they block the light and cause yellowing or even dead patches if left.